desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ZSK export/import would happen through some proprietary API at each DNS operator.

-However, the mechanism described in (#signaling) provides a public, authenticated, in-band, read-only interface to the Child DNS Operator.
+The mechanism described in (#signaling) provides a public, authenticated, in-band, read-only interface to the Child DNS Operator.
 It can therefore be used by a Child DNS Operator to make its own set of DNSKEY records available for querying by other signing parties,